iobroker-community-adapters/ioBroker.doorbird/README.md

 ![Stable](http://iobroker.live/badges/doorbird-stable.svg)
 ![Installed](http://iobroker.live/badges/doorbird-installed.svg)

+## What is Doorbird?

+DoorBird is a door intercom that functions both as a doorbell and security system.
+The product goes on the outside of a house, where a doorbell would typically be, and features a doorbell push button with a camera above.

 ## Configuration

 1. Enter the IP on which the Adapter should listen to Events from the Doorbird Device.